Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 * `(n): !Arena` - an `int` denoting the unique arena index used to identify the arena in the configuration file.
 The first arena must start with `0` and go up to `n`, where `n` is the total number of arenas defined in a single configuration file.
 #####
 * `timeLimit` - an `int` defining the length of an episode.
 A value of `0` means the episode will not end until a reward is collected (setting `timeLimit=0` and having no reward will result in an infinite episode).
 This value translates into a decay rate for the agent's health.
-For instance, a `timeLimit` of 100 means the agent's health will decay to 0, ending the episode after 100 time steps. **Note: Supported in AAI builds v4.0.0 and below as `t`.
-Replaced by `timeLimit` in AAI builds v4.1.0 and above.**
+For instance, a `timeLimit` of 100 means the agent's health will decay to 0, ending the episode after 100 time steps.
 #####
 * `passMark` - an `int` defining the reward threshold for passing the environment.
 If undefined, the default value is 0, meaning any reward obtained by the agent results in a pass.
 This parameter also determines end-of-episode notifications.
-Set this parameter considering the feasible reward size in each configuration file. **Note: Supported in AAI builds v4.0.0 and below as `pass_mark`.
-Replaced by `passMark` in AAI builds v4.1.0 and above.**
+Set this parameter considering the feasible reward size in each configuration file.
 #####
 * `canChangePerspective` - a `bool` indicating whether the agent can change its camera perspective during an episode (first-person, third-person, or eagle-view).
 If `false`, the agent cannot change perspective using the C button.
 If `true`, perspective changes are allowed.
 Default is `true`.
 #####